nschloe/purple-pi/README.md

 ### Build instructions

-To build the production zip, simply install the dependencies (`npm i`), then run
+To build the production zip, simply install the dependencies (`npm ci`), then run
 ```
 npm run build
 ```